TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         When creating a KVM VM or getting a KVM VM's JSON, you will use this property.
 This is an array of 'disk' objects.
-The properties available are listed below under the disk.<property> options.
+The properties available are listed below under the disks.*.<property> options.
 If you want to update disks, see the special notes in the section above about the 'upgrade' command.

-    disk.boot:
+        To use these properties in a list output or lookup, use the format:

+          disks.*.size   # for lookup matching any disk disks.0.size   # for list output or lookup of a specific disk

+    disks.*.boot:

         Specifies whether this disk should be bootable (only one disk should).

         type: boolean
         vmtype: KVM
-        listable: no
+        listable: yes (see above)
         create: yes
         update: yes (special, see description in 'update' section above)
         default: no

-    disk.image_name:
+    disks.*.image_name:

         Name of dataset from which to clone this VM's disk.
 You should specify either this and 'image_size' and 'image_uuid', or 'size' for a disk.

         type: string
         vmtype: KVM
-        listable: no
+        listable: yes (see above)
         create: yes
         update: yes (special, see description in 'update' section above)
         default: no

-    disk.image_size:
+    disks.*.image_size:

         The size of the image from which we will create this disk.

         type: integer (size in MiB)
         vmtype: KVM
-        listable: no
+        listable: yes (see above)
         create: yes
         update: yes (special, see description in 'update' section above)
         default: no

-    disk.image_uuid:
+    disks.*.image_uuid:

         UUID of dataset from which to clone this VM's disk.

         type: string (UUID)
         vmtype: KVM
-        listable: no
+        listable: yes (see above)
         create: yes
         update: yes (special, see description in 'update' section above)
         default: no

-    disk.size:
+    disks.*.size:

         Size of disk in MiB.
 You should only specify this parameter if you've not included the image_* parameters.
 It will show up in get requests